Clayface: DC Rebirth

 October offers to work on a means of returning Clayface to human form permanently.
 She asks him to stay in his monstrous form for as long as possible so she can chart the mental degradation he undergoes the longer he remains nonhuman.
 She also acts as his counselor when he despairs of a cure.
-October calls the Clayface persona a "fear response" that occurs Karlo's mind abandons empathy and embraces anger.
+October calls the Clayface persona a "fear response" that occurs when Karlo's mind abandons empathy and embraces anger.
 Batman has Clayface wear a high-technology forearm device (later replaced with a smaller wristband with a longer-lasting power source) that enables him to regain human form without using his powers—reducing the psychotic effect being Clayface has on Karlo.
 The device is not a cure, as the Clayface DNA consumes Karlo's human DNA whenever he is locked into human form.
 October gives him a "placebo" bracelet with messages from his close friend Cassandra Cain (Orphan), which helps him focus on retaining his sanity.
 After pushing past the twelve-hour mark, Clayface loses his sanity and attacks October.
 Orphan intervenes, saving her life by putting the real bracelet back on.

 Victoria cares deeply for Karlo, and later calls him a "great friend".
 October expresses a desire to test her cure on a less serious case, and Karlo tells her of Glory Griffin.
 Karlo also tells Glory about the potential cure, although she refuses to forgive him for what he did to her.
 Later, with the cure close to being finished, Clayface is captured by Glory when the villain First Victim takes over Arkham Asylum and releases her.
 Glory removes Clayface's wrist controller, and he goes insane.
 (Note: Clayface himself destroys the device later in the same issue.)
 As Clayface rampages through Gotham to confront Batman, Batwoman obtains a weapon which can destabilize Karlo's molecular structure, killing him.
-During his attack on Old Wayne Tower, Karlo is accidentally doused with hundreds of gallons psychoactive mud, worsening his insanity.
+During his attack on Old Wayne Tower, Karlo is accidentally doused with hundreds of gallons of psychoactive mud, worsening his insanity.
 (Note: Readers learn from a flashback featuring Tim Drake that Wayne Chemicals had collected hundreds of gallons of material from Clayface over the years.
 Drake placed this "mud" into a "mudroom", where the Batcomputer could cause it to take any form.
 The "mudroom" was used for battle training by Batman and his associates.)
 October attempts to cure Karlo, but the effect is only temporary, and Batwoman kills Karlo.
 Three days later, October cures Glory Griffin, saying she did so only for the sake of Basil Karlo.